-Wace says that the Norman fleet lands together, which makes military sense.
-It stretches the defence to give the best chance of establishing a bridgehead.
+Wace says that the Norman fleet lands together.
+It does make military sense to land simultaneously, thereby stretching the defence to give the best chance of establishing a bridgehead.
 This was as true for D-Day as it was for William.